 PlayStation, Apple TV, Roku, Google Chromecast, Amazon Fire TV, Xbox, Smart TV, Other streaming media player

-The reality is, asking people to look at the world through the media industry’s eyes simply won’t work.
-Not only does it NOT matter to average consumers, it is certainly complicated, too.
+The reality is, asking people to look at the world through jargon and perspective of the the media industry simply won’t work.
+Not only does it NOT matter to average consumers, but it is also unnecessarily complicated.

 With so many entertainment choices, the viewer decides who wins